-How sports betting works in BC right now
+How sports betting used to work in BC

-The BCLC currently offers two options when it comes to betting on sports: Sports Action and PlayNow Sports.
-Both are only open to players 19 or older and available online.
+The BCLC used to offer two options when it came to betting on sports: Sports Action and PlayNow Sports.
+Both were only open to players 19 or older and available online.
 Sports Action is also available at BCLC retailers, BCLC branded lottery kiosks, and bars and pubs throughout BC.

-The PlayNow online sportsbook offers a variety of bet types on a large number of sports, leagues, and tournaments from around the globe, including various parlay options, single bets comprised of a parlay embedded within the bet, futures, and outrights.
+The PlayNow.com online sportsbook offered a variety of bet types on a large number of sports, leagues, and tournaments from around the globe, including various parlay options, single bets comprising a parlay embedded within the bet, futures, and outrights.
 PlayNow also offers Bet-Back Bonuses and other promotions, immediate settlement and payment on winning bets, and live or in-play betting at constantly adjusted odds.
-It’s the closest thing to a fully functional online sportsbook available in Canada.
+It was always the closest thing to a fully functional online sportsbook available in Canada.

 Sports Action offers fixed odds while PlayNow Sports odds can change ahead of an event.
 The odds for both are locked in at the time you place a bet.
-Sports Action offers wagering on a maximum of 240 events per week while PlayNow Sports is not restricted to a maximum number of events.
+You can only bet on a maximum of 240 events per week with Sports Action while you are not restricted to any maximum number of bets with PlayNow Sports.

 Sports Action offers six betting options: